Changes since the Cycle 25 Call for Proposals has been Frozen

 In section 10.7 of the Cycle 25 Call for Proposals (CP) and section 7.2 in the HST Primer, the default proprietary period wasn't changed from 12 months to 6 months,

-The default proprietary period for Regular GO, Medium GO and Snapshot proposals in Cycle 25 is 6 months.
+The default proprietary period for Regular GO, Medium GO, Regular or Medium Pure Parallel and Snapshot proposals in Cycle 25 is 6 months.

 APT currently allows the selection of 12 months.
 Please do not select 12 months and justify this in the proposal.
 The options are only 0, 3 and 6 months as defined by the Call for Proposals.
-We hope to update APT with this change before the deadline.
 Any proposal submitted with 12 months will be flagged and changed to 6 months.

 February 01, 2017